Estimation under group actions: recovering orbits from invariants: Introduction

-Many computational problems throughout the sciences exhibit rich symmetry and geometry, especially in fields such as signal and image processing, computer vision, and microscopy.
-This is exemplified in cryo-electron microscopy (cryo-EM) \cite{AdrDubLep84,ss-cryo,nog-cryo}, an imaging technique in structural biology that was recently awarded the 2017 Nobel Prize in Chemistry.
-This technique seeks to estimate the structure of a large biological molecule, such as a protein, from many noisy tomographic projections (2-dimensional images) of the molecule from random unknown directions in 3-dimensional space.
+Thus given the distribution of $y$ in~\eqref{eq:basic_sample}, the orbit of $\theta$ is uniquely identified.
+We call the problem of identifying the orbit of $\theta$ from $y$ the \emph{orbit recovery problem}.
+This paper investigates a quantitative version of this problem: \begin{question}[informal] Given $n$ independent and identically distributed (i.i.d.)\ realizations of~\eqref{eq:basic_sample}, how large must $n$ be so that this data approximately identifies the orbit of $\theta$ with high probability? \end{question} We will call the minimum possible value of $n$ the \emph{sample complexity}.
+Our primary concern is to exhibit the optimal dependence of the sample complexity on the structure of the group $G$ and on the variance $\sigma^2$ of the Gaussian noise in the $\sigma \to \infty$ limit.

-In cryo-EM, our signal of interest is the density $\theta$ of the molecule, considered as an element of the vector space of functions on $\RR^3$.
-We have access to observations of the following form: our microscopy sample contains many rotated copies $R_i \theta$ of the molecule, where $R_i \in \mathrm{SO}(3)$ are random, unknown 3D rotations, and we observe the noisy projections $\Pi(R_i \theta) + \xi_i$, where $\Pi$ denotes tomographic projection (in a fixed direction) and $\xi_i$ is a large noise contribution, perhaps Gaussian.
-This specific problem motivates the following general abstraction.
+This question is motivated by many computational problems throughout the sciences, where measurements possess an algebraic structure.
+An important example is cryo-electron microscopy (cryo-EM) \cite{AdrDubLep84,ss-cryo,nog-cryo}, an imaging technique in structural biology that was awarded the 2017 Nobel Prize in Chemistry.
+This technique seeks to estimate the structure of a large biological molecule, such as a protein, from many noisy 2-dimensional images of the molecule from random unknown directions in 3-dimensional space.
+The experimenter therefore observes data corrupted by the action of $\mathrm{SO}(3)$, and estimating the 3-dimensional structure of the molecule amounts to approximately recovering the orbit of the molecule under this action.\footnote{As stated,~\eqref{eq:basic_sample} neglects two important practical aspects of cryo-EM: the fact that only 2-dimensional images of the rotated molecule are available, and the fact that chemically identical proteins in a single laboratory sample can appear in several different shapes, called ``conformations.''
+We prove our results for a generalization of \eqref{eq:basic_sample}, introduced in Section~\ref{sec:gen-prob}, which includes both phenomena.}